gildasmorvan/similar2logo/README.md

         return result
 ```

 Then we launch and configure the HTML runner.
 Here, only the turtles are displayed.
-Finally, the probe `LogoRealTimeMatcher` is added to the server to slow down the simulation so that its execution speed matches a specific factor of N steps per second.
+Finally, the probe `RealTimeMatcherProbe` is added to the server to slow down the simulation so that its execution speed matches a specific factor of N steps per second.

 ```
-runner = Similar2LogoHtmlRunner()
+runner = Similar2LogoWebRunner()
 runner.config.setExportAgents(True)
 model = PassiveTurtleSimulationModel(PassiveTurtleSimulationParameters())
 runner.initializeRunner(model)
-runner.addProbe('Real time matcher', LogoRealTimeMatcher(20.0))
+runner.addProbe('Real time matcher', RealTimeMatcherProbe(20.0))
 runner.showView()
 ```